 (European, Classic, or Louse-Borne Typhus; Jail Fever)

-Brill-Zinsser disease is a recrudescence of epidemic typhus, occurring years after an initial attack.
+Brill-Zinsser disease is a recurrence of epidemic typhus, sometimes years after the first infection.